- Diese event hat bereits stattgefunden.

 Will linear drive technology be an effective method for reducing system power consumption?

 On March 21, 2023, IPEC and LightCounting will hold a global webinar titled „Linear Drive Enables Green All-Optical Connectivity for Data Centers.“ Experts from Meta, Huawei, NVIDIA, Ranovus, MACOM, Source Photonics, and Nubis Communications will be invited to share their views and discuss the key technical challenges of linear drive technology, whether it will meet market demands, and its future application scenarios.
+(1) In which scenarios will optical system solutions using linear drive technology most likely be first applied?

 |